learnk8s/learnk8s.io/src/askExpert201903/content.md

       weight: 2
 ```

-The final design for the CRD and the API is not finalised and there's a lot of activity on the official project repository.
+The final design for the CRD and the API is not finalised, and there's a lot of activity on the official project repository.

 **You should keep a close eye on kubefed2, but you should also be aware of that this is not production ready yet.**